 Represents a rectangular 2D area detector.

-• det_corner_0 (numpy array) – Detector corner 3d coordinates shape=(3,).
-The origin of the detector is at det_corner_0.
+• det_corner_0 (numpy.ndarray) – Detector corner 3D coordinates, shape (3,).
+The origin of the detector is at this corner.

 pixel_size_z[source]

-Pixel side length along zdhat (rectangular pixels) in units of microns.
+Pixel side length along zdhat (rectangular pixels) in microns.

 float